Hillside to Hollow Master Plan

 The Hillside to Hollow area was created thanks to the purchase of two parcels of land in the foothills north of Hill Road.

-The Land Trust of the Treasure Valley (LTTV) acquired 59 acres in Harrison Hollow in 2011 with private donations.
-In 2013, the City of Boise purchased the adjacent 260 acres with serial levy funds.
+The Land Trust of the Treasure Valley (LTTV) acquired 58 acres in Harrison Hollow in 2011 with private donations.
+In 2013, the city of Boise purchased the adjacent 258 acres with serial levy funds.
 Combined, the two parcels have created a large protected open space area in the central foothills that citizens call “Hillside to the Hollow.”

 The City, Ridge to Rivers and LTTV have been working on a master planning process with assistance from Agnew::Beck and hundreds of interested citizens.
 The planning team hosted four public gatherings, posted an interactive map and conducted an online survey to gather input and create a community vision for the reserve.

 Public Feedback from March 3 & 5, 2014 Meetings

 Park is open from sunrise to sunset.

 Smoking is prohibited in all public parks, including within 20 feet of the Boise Greenbelt, except in designated areas within Ann Morrison and Julia Davis parks and city-owned golf courses.

 NOTE: E-cigarettes are not prohibited under the ordinances.

 Unauthorized vehicles will be towed at owner's risk and expense.
 Boise Valley Towing at (208) 389-9707.

 A Master Plan is a concept drawing illustrating recreation facilities and landscape features planned for a park site.
 It does not necessarily represent what amenities are currently in a park.